anyone2/IndigoPlugin-APC-PDU-Control/README.md

 * Turn Off
 * Reboot
 * Status Request

-* Delayed Turn On
+* Turn All Outlets On
-* Delayed Turn Off
+* Turn All Outlets Off
-* Delayed Reboot
+* Reboot All Outlets Immediately

-You can also configured the On/Off/Reboot delays from the Plugin.
-All delays configured on the PDU, are shown as Custom States within the plugin.
+You can also configured the On/Off/Reboot delays from within the Plugin.
+All delays configured on the PDU, are shown as Custom States and effect the behavior of the On/Off/Reboot.

 ## Configuration of your APC PDU